In Extremo: Performances

-Success
+Reception

-The first In Extremo album that attracted attention was Verehrt und angespien ("Worshipped and Spat At"), achieving 11th place in the German album charts.
-The subsequent album, Sünder ohne Zügel ("Unbridled Sinners"), reached 10th place.

-The band had further success with the album 7, peaking at number 3 on the German album charts.
+The first In Extremo album that attracted attention was Verehrt und angespien, achieving 11th place in the German album charts.
+The subsequent album, Sünder ohne Zügel, reached 10th place.
+Their album 7, peaked at number 3 of the German album charts.
 The video of the single "Küss mich" was frequently shown on German music television.

-The eighth album, Mein rasend Herz ("My Racing Heart"), achieved third place on the album charts in 2005.
-Three singles were published from this album: "Nur ihr allein" ("Only You Alone") on 17 May 2005, "Horizont" ("Horizon") on 12 September 2005, and "Liam (German)" on 3 February 2006.
+The band's eighth album, Mein rasend Herz, achieved third place on the album charts in 2005.
+Three singles were published from this album: "Nur ihr allein" on 17 May 2005, "Horizont" on 12 September 2005, and "Liam (German)" on 3 February 2006.
 On 10 February 2006, the second live CD/DVD, Raue Spree, was published, coming in at fourth place on the German charts.
-In addition, the 7 and Raue Spree achieved gold status in early 2007.
+7 and Raue Spree achieved gold status in early 2007.

-The ninth album Sängerkrieg ("Singers' War") went to first place on the album charts of Germany on 23 May 2008.
-In Austria, it reached the thirteenth place, and in Switzerland, the twenty-second place.
-In Germany, it was the 41st-best-selling album of 2008.
+The ninth album Sängerkrieg went to first place on the album charts of Germany on 23 May 2008.
+In Austria, it reached the 13th place, and in Switzerland, the 22nd place.
+In Germany, it was the 50th best-selling album of 2008.

 Instruments

-Besides the electric guitar, bass, and drum set, In Extremo defines itself by instruments of predominantly medieval origin.
-They include hurdy-gurdy, bagpipes, Uilleann Pipes, shawm, nyckelharpa, harp, cittern, tromba marina, hammered dulcimer, Klangbaum, and various types of drums and percussion.
-Bagpipes are the most common of these instruments, as Dr. Pymonte, Yellow Pfeiffer (until 2021), and Flex der Biegsame all play bagpipes, sometimes all three at once.
-All of the band members play multiple instruments, and frequently rotate instruments between songs; Das letzte Einhorn frequently plays a cittern during certain songs, such as "Ai vis lo lop".
+In Extremo uses electric guitar, bass, and a drum set alongside instruments of predominantly medieval origin.
+This has included the hurdy-gurdy, bagpipes, Uilleann Pipes, shawm, nyckelharpa, harp, cittern, tromba marina, hammered dulcimer, Klangbaum, and various types of drums and percussion.
+Bagpipes have been the most common of these instruments to be used by the band, as Dr. Pymonte, Yellow Pfeiffer (until 2021), and Flex der Biegsame all play bagpipes, sometimes all three at once.
+All of the band members play multiple instruments and frequently rotate instruments between songs.
+Das letzte Einhorn frequently plays a cittern during certain songs such as "Ai vis lo lop".

-Their bagpipes were partially made by Dr. Pymonte, but were also partially built by a well-known pipe builder.
+Their bagpipes were made by Dr. Pymonte and a well-known pipe builder.
 The band also uses a custom-built frame drum covered in zebra skin, called "Das Pferd" ("The Horse").
 Most of the other acoustic instruments, such as their shawms, are only made by a few other instrument builders.